All fields are required

 Elderberries have been used in medicine and homeopathic remedies to treat anything from topical skin wounds to colds.
 The leaves, twigs, and seeds of the elderberry fruit contain a cyanide-like chemical.
 When ingested it can cause nausea and severe illness.
 Some varieties cause illness such as diarrhea and seizures if consumed unripe or not cooked properly.
 Avoid elderberries or elderberry products unless you are absolutely sure they were treated properly.

 This time of year the temperatures drop, we come in contact with more people, and we are more prone to illness.
-Do not add to that risk by consuming risky holiday foods.
+We recommend not to add to that risk by consuming risky holiday foods.
+Stay safe, and Happy Holidays!

 By: Heather Van Tassell, Contributing Writer (Non-Lawyer)